IsaiahGit/landing-page/README.md

-# landing-page
+# Landing Page
-This project is an example landing page to practice using the concepts of flexbox and CSS.
-Started on July 8th, 2022.
+This project is an example of a landing page to practice using the concepts of flexbox and CSS.
+Started on July 8th, 2022 and completed on July 11th, 2022.
+Overall, I found the concept easy to grasp due to my experience using JavaFX.

-# Resources
+# Resources Used
 The website that describes the project.
 - https://www.theodinproject.com/lessons/foundations-landing-page